Hang Nadim International Airport: Expansion

+Facilities and development

+Hang Nadim Airport has a runway measuring 4,025 x 45 meters, with a PCN rating of 85.
+The airport is also equipped with 6 gates and 10 airbridges.
+The apron area spans 690 m x 140 m and 225 m x 49 m, capable of accommodating 8 wide-body aircraft and 5 medium-sized aircraft, or 16 narrow-body aircraft and 5 medium-sized aircraft.
+On the ground side, Hang Nadim Airport features a passenger terminal covering 30,000 m², a cargo terminal of 1,685 m², and a public garden area of 236,624 m².The airport has a passenger capacity of approximately 5 million annually.
+During peak operational hours, the passenger flow can reach up to 1,400 passengers per day.

 BP Batam, the airport operator, plans to expand and improve infrastructure with a massive project costing US$448 million.
 The new terminal will be the second terminal of the airport.
 The existing terminal will be expanded from a capacity of 4 million passengers per year to 8 million passengers per year, with 6 jetbridges.
 The new terminal will also able to hold up to 8 million passengers (first phase) per year, with 8 jetbridges.
 In total, the terminals will have a capacity of 16 million passengers per year and 14 jetbridges.
 Garuda Indonesia, Lion Air, and Incheon International Airport will also help BP Batam, the airport owner and operator, in developing the new terminal.

 The planned Aerocity will cover an area of 1,763 hectares, with the airport, logistics, central business district (CBD) and the aviation industry being integrated under one business concept.
 The development plan for the airport includes designs for various facilities such as golf courses, hotels, retail facilities, recreation centers, a convention center, offices for e-commerce and telecommunications, logistics and a monorail; it is designed to turn Batam into a business travel destination and Aeropolis.